 BLACK AND WHITE AND COLOR

 The major characters of the movie, then, are types defined by the task they are expected to perform.
 They are flat by design, but that they are flat does not make them any less memorable.
 Many movie characters, even if they are complex, are rendered flat in our memories, or in the reproductions and invocations of these characters, becoming fixed by a single trait or a few lines.
 Characters in black and white movies, by being in a period of movies that was visually less real, more theatrical in its dialogue and conception, allowed for the possibility of icon making that a more realistic period of movie making did not.
 Something like this point might be made in Jack Rabbit Slim’s: Vincent and Mia walk about the restaurant, filled with actors playing movie icons, with Vincent and Mia icons themselves.

 Jack Rabbit Slim’s is a mess of color, but Vincent and Mia stand out because their entire ensemble is colorless, black and white:

 ABSURDITIES AND ABSENCES

-There are a number of absurdities and absences in the setting of the movie.
-These are unimportant and unacknowledged by the viewer, because the movie is not in a social realistic mode.
-It places character types in a number of settings; that the settings might be absurd in a “realistic” context is irrelevant, just as sticking the forties detective in the context of a woman’s sorority or a moon base for a comedy skit, we ignore details that are wrong about either setting.
+Throughout, there are absurdities and absences in the movie’s setting, which are unimportant and go unacknowledged by the viewer, because the movie is not in a social realistic mode.
+It places character types in a number of settings; that the settings might be absurd in a “realistic” context is irrelevant, just as when the forties detective is placed in the context of a woman’s sorority or a moon base for a comedy skit, we ignore details that are wrong about either setting.
 For that matter, we don’t question why this character type is even there – the purpose is simply whatever comes out of the absurd juxtaposition.
 I mention here absurdities or absences that go unnoticed, not as errors, but to make clear that the very setting has not been established as one that is “realistic”, that the movie does not work because it is “realistic”, in fact, would not work if its setting were “realistic”.